 ROBINS, IOWA, March 1– Price Electric today announced that its work on the University of Iowa Children’s Hospital Centralized Emergency Power Generator Facility in Iowa City has earned the company a first-place National Excellence in Construction® Eagle Award from Associated Builders and Contractors (ABC) in the Electrical: Commercial – $2 to $10 million category.
-Representatives from the company received the award March 1 during ABC’s 27th Annual Excellence in Construction awards celebration in Fort Lauderdale, Florida.
+Representatives from the company received the award on March 1 during ABC’s 27th Annual Excellence in Construction Awards celebration in Fort Lauderdale, Florida.

-“Associated Builders and Contractors is proud to honor Price Electric with a best-in-class Excellence in Construction Eagle Award for their tremendous work in completing the University of Iowa Children’s Hospital Centralized Emergency Power Generator Facility safely, on time and budget,” said 2017 ABC National Chair Chuck Goodrich, president of Gaylor Electric Inc., Indianapolis.
+“Associated Builders and Contractors is proud to honor Price Electric with a best-in-class Excellence in Construction Eagle Award for their tremendous work in completing the University of Iowa Children’s Hospital Centralized Emergency Power Generator Facility safely, on time and on budget,” said 2017 ABC National Chair Chuck Goodrich, president of Gaylor Electric Inc., Indianapolis.

 The Excellence in Construction awards program is the industry’s leading competition, developed to honor innovative and high-quality merit shop construction projects, with an Eagle Award presented to the top project in each category.
 The award honors all construction team members, including the contractor, owner, architect, and engineer.

 A panel of industry experts served as the competition’s judges.
-This year’s panel included representatives from the Design-Build Institute of America, Engineering News-Record, the Construction Users Roundtable, and the National Association of Women in Construction, and representatives from higher education, among others.
+This year’s panel included representatives from the Design-Build Institute of America, Engineering News-Record, the Construction Users Roundtable, the National Association of Women in Construction, and representatives from higher education, among others.